magnars/roll20-scripts/README.md

 Also: Please let me know if I have missed any skills in the official source books, I'll happily add the support.

+### Missing features

+There are some skills that give characters access to spells that can be used once a day without using spell slots:

+- Mystic Arcanum (Warlock)
+- Signature Spells (Wizard)
+- Drow Magic (Drow)
+- Infernal Legacy (Tiefling)

+I'm not sure how these should be handled.
+You can easily fix it yourself by adding the [l] postfix to a resource box, like this:

+    Mystic Arcanum: Eyebite [l]

+But I would also like to support it out of the box somehow.